-Apples – great for people on the go.
+- Apples – They are great for people on the go.
 They can be stored just about anywhere without having to worry about temperature.
 These are full of fiber and vitamin C.

-Papaya – one of the best fruits for the skin.
-Papaya acts as a natural, plant based alternative to chemical exfoliants.
+- Papaya – They are one of the best fruits for the skin.
+Papaya acts as a natural, plant-based alternative to chemical exfoliants.
 The AHAs (alpha hydroxyl acids) act to break down proteins and dissolve the dead skin cells.

-Berries – full of antioxidants these tasty treats helps reverse age-enhancing oxidative damage.
+- Berries – Berries are full of antioxidants these tasty treats help reverse age-enhancing oxidative damage.

 You can also enjoy these externally—combine the juice with virgin olive or almond oil to create a green moisturizing oil mask that will hydrate your skin without clogging your pores.
 Always choose organic greens because they will otherwise have pesticide residues that concentrate when you juice them or make a big salad.
 Who would have thought greens could be toxic, but they can if they’re not organic!

 - Bone Broth and/or Gelatin – If you’re vegetarian, you’ll want to skip this one but these are full of collagen, which helps keep the skin soft, subtle and more resilient to the aging process.